November 11, 2020

 These sensors are used to measure the tilt and settlement in continuous segments, allowing for accurate monitoring of a change in the profile (x-y-z) of the inclinometer casing.
-Each probe is also equipped with pivoted sprung wheels that are connected to each other through gage tubes which rests inside the grooves of the inclinometer casing.
+Each probe is also equipped with pivoted sprung wheels that are connected through gage tubes which rest inside the grooves of the inclinometer casing.

 Our Inclinometer sensor possesses a displacement range of 100mm which helps to measure the expected settlement/heave.
 It is labelled at three locations which are the two ends and the middle for ease in setting.

-For this reason, when we have to employ several sensors, SDI-12 equipped 3D probes are the perfect choice as they aren’t restrictive when it comes to accomodating a larger number of individual signal cables inside the borehole.
+For this reason, when we have to employ several sensors, SDI-12-equipped 3D probes are the perfect choice as they aren’t restrictive when it comes to accommodating a larger number of individual signal cables inside the borehole.

 In Encardio Rite’s IPIS system, a 3 conductor bus cable requires to be threaded in a daisy chain fashion that connects each probe to the next immediate neighbour.
 This is then connected to the top of the borehole and then directly to the datalogger, without any multiplexer.

-If we are comparing the cost of digital probes and the conventional analog probes, the digital one might be costlier but saves on the cost of multiplexers which balances the cost.
+If we compare the cost of digital probes and the conventional analog probes, the digital one might be costlier but saves on the cost of multiplexers which balances the cost.

 How do you measure with the IPIS system?

 If there is any settlement/heave taking place, it is estimated with the help of the change in the position between the contactless magnetic sensors and the magnet rings positioned outside the inclinometer casing.
-Therefore, settlement/heave of all the sensors is measured with respect to a reference, that can be a datum magnet that is installed at the bottom of the borewell casing or the top of the borewell.
+Therefore, the settlement/heave of all the sensors is measured concerning a reference, which can be a datum magnet that is installed at the bottom of the borewell casing or the top of the borewell.

 To calculate the deformation of the casing, subtract the initial deviation from the current deviation.
 It is also possible to get the entire profile of the access tubing provided that one end of the access tubing is secured.
 You can then calculate by adding the reading of successive sensors and settlement at the desired levels.

-The different profiles can be compared to get the lateral displacement (X-Y) of the gage well along with the settlement (Z) at different depths over a period of time.
-We advise to always measure the initial Northing (X) and Easting (Y) positions of casing top and the elevation of the pipe top after the casing is set, for future correlation/cross-reference.
+The different profiles can be compared to get the lateral displacement (X-Y) of the gage well along with the settlement (Z) at different depths over some time.
+We advise always measuring the initial Northing (X) and Easting (Y) positions of the casing top and the elevation of the pipe top after the casing is set, for future correlation/cross-reference.
 It is also a good practice to take down the initial readings with a manual digital inclinometer system and a magnetic probe, in case you may ever need it in the future.